iiab/iiab/roles/transmission/README.rst

 Transmission is a set of lightweight BitTorrent clients (in GUI, CLI and daemon form).
 All its incarnations feature a very simple, intuitive interface on top on an efficient, cross-platform back-end.

 The transmission program is used to download and seed Ka-Lite packages.
-Once the packages are download, Please verify the content before copying them to Ka-Lite content directory.
+Once the packages are downloaded, Please verify the content before copying them to Ka-Lite content directory.

 Caution